Today's network admins must be proactive and build a network that is completely failsafe.

 Today’s enterprises face a wide range of security threats, from spear-phishing campaigns that attempt to lure susceptible individuals via email, to distributed denial-of-service attacks that flood their websites with meaningless traffic.
-Moreover, breaches such as last year’s hack of Sony Pictures and the 2013 theft of payment card data from Target clearly show the stakes are high for fending off such pressures by staying on top of network security.
+Moreover, breaches such as the 2014 hacking of Sony Pictures and the 2013 theft of payment card data from Target clearly show the stakes are high for fending off such pressures by staying on top of network security.
 Sony Pictures had sensitive details about salaries, health care benefits and upcoming films leaked to the public Internet, while Target incurred more than a quarter of a billion dollars in costs in the wake of its incident.

 In both cases, critical company applications (email for Sony Pictures, payments processing for Target) were compromised from the outside.
 As security teams refresh their defense strategies to protect core programs and data from a similar fate, the WAN will have to be front and center, especially now that so many organizations are extending their networks to the cloud, supporting remote sites and workers and replacing their legacy business communications tools with services like VoIP and video conferencing.

 An unsecured WAN presents many potential vulnerabilities, so let’s look at a few tips and tricks for hardening it against attacks and unauthorized access.
 Here are three key security areas to keep in mind as you modernize your WAN:

 Setting up secure, cost-effective VPNs and hybrid WAN links

 VPNs are fundamental to network security, and in recent years many organizations have looked to ensure VPN reliability while at the same time moving on from costly traditional technologies such as Frame Relay, MPLS and T1 local circuits.
 Is it possible to strike a happy balance between performance, security and cost?